deanylev/ember-ladda-button/README.md

 {{ladda-button text="My Button" type="submit" buttonStyle="zoom-out" action=(action "functionThatReturnsPromise")}}
 ```

-You can set the default button style using the included service.
+You can set the default attributes using the included service.

 ```
 laddaButton: Ember.inject.service(),